-Meet Tessa Nayowith, the newest addition to AHPT’s team.
-We are so happy to have her unique talents available to support our patients!
+Meet Tessa Nayowith – we are so happy to have her unique talents available to support our patients!

-Tessa is a Licensed Massage and Bodywork Therapist and trauma-oriented yoga instructor.
-She is drawn to massage as a way to heal from physical and emotional trauma.
-She weaves elements of many modalities together to create a trauma-informed holistic approach to body work including: Visceral Manipulation, Zero Balancing, Integrated Positional Therapy, and Somatic Experiencing as well as Trauma Center Trauma Sensitive Yoga, and Divine Sleep Yoga Nidra.
-Tessa has also been working with children for the last 2 years; she adores them as much as they adore her!
-She is now offering 30 minute massage sessions for children aged 3-10.
+Tessa is a Licensed Massage and Bodywork Therapist and yoga instructor.
+She is drawn to massage as a way to heal from physical and emotional trauma and the effects of chronic stress.
+She weaves elements of many modalities together to create a trauma-informed holistic approach to body work including: Somatic Experiencing Visceral Manipulation, Zero Balancing, and Integrated Positional Therapy as well as Trauma Center Trauma Sensitive Yoga, and Divine Sleep Yoga Nidra.

 Tessa earned a Bachelor of Arts from the University of North Carolina at Greensboro in Liberal Studies and Psychology, and received a certification in Traumatic Stress Studies from the Justice Resource Institute in Brookline, MA.
 She is currently pursuing her Master’s degree in Mental Health Counseling with a focus on body-based practices and aims to research massage as an effective treatment for mental health issues.